 This day will allow you to get used to your horse and provides a foretaste of what is to come.
 Tomorrow, the journey through the Black Mountains really begins!!!

-After breakfast, everyone participates in catching, feeding, grooming and tacking up his or her horse ready for the day’s ride ahead.
+After breakfast, everyone participates in catching, feeding, grooming and tacking up their horses ready for the day’s ride ahead.
 There is always someone on hand to help for those less familiar with these tasks.
 The first part of the ride takes us along leafy, flower-lined lanes to the Black Mountains.
 We have a steep climb of around 2000 feet ahead of us.
-The trail then drops down through a beautiful valley to our picnic lunch stop.
+The horse riding trail then drops down through a beautiful valley to our picnic lunch stop.
 After lunch we skirt the famous Sugar Loaf Mountain (1955 feet), and ride through ancient oak woods.
 There will be plenty of opportunities for good long canters before arriving at Pant-y-gelli.
 By the time we arrive, we will have spent approximately six hours in the saddle since leaving the stables, and you will be looking forward to a relaxing bath and dinner.

 On departure, we ride along the eastern edge of the Sugar Loaf, and then follow quiet byways to the remote church at Patrishow where we have lunch.
 Dating back to mediaeval times, this small church is renowned for its marvellous wall paintings, which survived the austerity of Cromwell’s Commonwealth to be enjoyed by visitors today.